machdyne/bonbon/README.md

 The firmware can be updated by holding down the BOOTSEL button, connecting the Micro-USB port to your computer, and then dragging and dropping a new UF2 file to the device filesystem.

+## DDMI

+See this [SmolDVI fork](https://github.com/machdyne/SmolDVI) for an example of outputting video on the DDMI port.

 ## Pinouts

  * [MMOD](https://github.com/machdyne/mmod)